ramashanker/aws/certification/day13/Concept.md

     ChangeMessageVisibility: use to change the default value

 ### ApproximateNumberOfMessagesVisible
+    The number of messages available for retrieval from the queue.

     To illustrate with an example,
     let's say that the current ApproximateNumberOfMessages is 1500 and